Hesychasm: Acquiring inner stillness

 The hesychast interprets Jesus's injunction in the Gospel of Matthew to "go into your closet to pray" to mean that one should ignore the senses and withdraw inward.
 Saint John of Sinai writes:

 Stages in hesychast practice

 Theosis is obtained by engaging in contemplative prayer resulting from the cultivation of watchfulness (Gk: nepsis).
+This doesn't mean that human, created energy obtains theosis by itself, i.e., without God.
+Holy Spirit is a doer of theosis, because He gives Christ's grace and Father's love to the purifying ones.
 According to the standard ascetic formulation of this process, there are three stages: